jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 Closures capture the local variables of a single function invocation and can use those variables as private state.

-This is how we could rewrite the `uniqueInteger()` using an immedately invoked function expression to define a namespace and a closure that uses that namespace to keep its state private:
+This is how we could rewrite the `uniqueInteger()` using an immediately invoked function expression to define a namespace and a closure that uses that namespace to keep its state private:

 ```js
 let uniqueInteger = (function() {